iterative/dvc.org/content/docs/start/experiments.md

   min_split: 2
 ```

-Let's setup experiments with different hyperparameters.
+Let's set up experiments with different hyperparameters.
 We can use the `--queue`
 flag to define all the combinations we want to try without executing anything
 (yet):